35 Types of Butterflies in Indiana

 The Silver-Bordered Fritillary is a butterfly found primarily in the eastern United States.
 This butterfly has a wingspan of about two inches and typically flies close to the ground.

-These types of butterflies in Indiana are usually brown with white spots on their wings.
+These butterflies in Indiana are usually brown with white spots on their wings.
 The Silver-Bordered Fritillary is also one of the most common butterflies to be seen in Indiana, so keep your eyes open for them!

 19. Common Wood-Nymph